RitikJaat/saavn-music-app/README.md

 ## Acknowledgments

-- Inspired by JioSaavn's interface
+- Credits to [Sumit Kolhe](https://github.com/sumitkolhe) for the API
 - Created with Create React App